adam124312/Dark-Fort/README.md

 ### Download
 DarkFort is created using unity.
-You can play this game online here: version 0.8 or download: for windows for mac for linux
+You can play this game online here: <https://cdn.rawgit.com/adamstepinski/Dark-Fort/master/web/Builds.html>
+or download from github account using the link above

 ### Story
 Ebola-like virus created in labolatories got our of control during III World War, human efforts led 10% of population to be immune to the virus in the air, a few people get together to arrange a living